Michonne: Season 4

-In the mid-season premiere "After", Michonne returns to the prison, where she discovers Hershel's reanimated head.
-After putting her katana through his head as a mercy kill, she takes two new walker pets and travels through the woods.
+In the mid-season premiere "After", Michonne takes two new walker pets and travels through the woods.
 While sleeping, she has a nightmare about her former life.
 The nightmare reveals that Michonne lived a comfortable life with her boyfriend Mike and her young son Andre before the apocalypse.
 While walking through the forest, she encounters a walker that looks disturbingly similar to her.
 Realizing the walkers will not attack her because they think she is already dead, Michonne chooses to embrace life instead and cuts down the entire herd of walkers.
 Following this, she has an emotional breakdown and has a brief monologue addressing Mike.
 Later in the episode she investigates footprints belonging to Rick and Carl and follows them to a house that they have taken shelter in, crying when she sees them.

 In the episode "Claimed", Michonne joins Carl on a run for more supplies in the neighborhood and reveals more about her past in an effort to cheer him up.
 She reveals she had a three-year-old son named Andre Anthony who died shortly after the outbreak began.
 Rick, Carl and Michonne are forced to travel in the direction of a camp known as Terminus because a group of men intrude on their house.
 In the episode "Us", Michonne, Rick, and Carl are following a set of train tracks, and it is revealed that the group of men have been tracking them.
 In the season finale "A", Michonne, Rick and Carl are nearing Terminus.
 In the night they are ambushed by the group of marauders and held at gunpoint.
 Daryl, who is travelling with the marauders, attempts to reason with the leader – Joe (Jeff Kober), to no avail.
 Joe orders his gang to beat Daryl to death, before telling Rick his group will rape Michonne and Carl before assassinating him.
 Enraged when Dan (Keith Brooks) tries to rape Carl, Rick snaps and brutally kills Joe by biting out a chunk of his throat.
 In the following confusion, Michonne manages to get hold of a gun and kill two marauders.
 With the marauders dead, the reunited gang continue to Terminus.